Azure-Samples/azure-monitor-opentelemetry-python/README.md

 6. Click `Add Item` to add the task.
 The task will be added under `Incomplete Items`.
 Adding an item with greater than 10 characters will generate an error.
 7. To utilize the `Save to File` feature, run the endpoint application via `python endpoint.py`.
 This will run another Flask application with a WSGI server running on http://localhost:5001.
 Click `Save to File` and all tasks will be written to a file `file.txt` in the `output` folder.
 8. Each task has a `Mark As Complete` button.
 Clicking it will move the task from incomplete to completed.
-9. You can also hit the `blacklist` url page to see a sample of a page that does not have telemetry being sent (http://localhost:5000/blacklist).
-10. You can also run a command line interface application to hit the endpoints on you Flask application directly.
-Run `command.py` and follow the prompts accordingly.

 ## Types of telemetry sent